-- If we are told by a pupil, parent or employee that the data we hold on them is out of date or incorrect we shall make sure the incorrect data is either deleted or updated - If we are updating information about a pupil we must do so immediately to ensure the old data is not processed in the meantime - If we have shared the data with any third party, we will immediately inform the third party to ensure their copies of the data are updated
+- If we are told by a pupil, parent, or employee that the data we hold is out of date or incorrect we shall make sure the incorrect data is either deleted or updated. - If we are updating information about a pupil, we must do so immediately to ensure the old data is not processed in the meantime. - If we have shared the data with any third party, we will immediately inform the third party to ensure their copies of the data are updated.

-10 Sharing Personal Information
+10 Sharing Personal Information - Privacy Notice

-It may sometimes be necessary to transfer personal data to the local authority or other agencies, or for members of staff to access personal information outside of school.
+It may sometimes be necessary to transfer or share personal data with across the TCES Group of schools, the local authority, or other agencies, or for members of staff to access personal information outside of school.
 In these cases:

-- Users must have permission to access or transfer the data out of school and use appropriately secured encrypted systems - Devices containing personal data may only be accessed by authorised users - Where possible, personal data should be accessed via secure remote access to the school's management information system - Users should securely store and protect any personal devices used to access data.
+- Users must have permission to access or transfer the data out of school and use appropriately secured encrypted systems. - Devices containing personal data may only be accessed by authorised users. - Where possible, personal data should be accessed via secure remote access to the school's management information system. - Users should securely store and protect any personal devices used to access data.